inTouch Multicultural Centre

 An incorporated association formed in 2013, Oz Kiwi is the peak body representing New Zealanders in Australia.
 Our campaign advocates for the fair treatment of all New Zealanders resident in Australia.
-Since 26th February 2001 New Zealanders arriving in Australia can reside indefinitely on the Special Category Visa (SCV) but with limited rights.
-They are denied access to social security payments, HELP loans, public housing, cannot access the National Disability Insurance Scheme (NDIS) despite paying the Medicare levy, and many SCVs have no pathway to citizenship.
+Since 26th February 2001 New Zealanders arriving in Australia can reside indefinitely on the Special Category Visa (SCV) but with limited rights and many SCVs have no pathway to citizenship.
 Oz Kiwi has a policy paper that outlines options for reforms in six areas, and continues to lobby for change to improve the rights of SCV New Zealanders.

 Watch the Med

 Watch the Med is an online mapping platform to monitor the deaths and violations of migrants’ rights at the maritime borders of the EU.
 The WatchTheMed project was initiated as part of the 2012 Boats4People campaign in the Central Mediterranean.
 Today the project further involves a wide network of organisations, activists and researchers.

 International Detention Coalition

 The International Detention Coalition (IDC) is a unique global network, of over 300 civil society organisations and individuals in more than 70 countries, that advocate for, research and provide direct services to refugees, asylum-seekers and migrants affected by immigration detention.
 The IDC envisions a world without unnecessary immigration detention.